 Svalbard is connected to the telephone network on the mainland through a fibre optic cable.
 This ensures good coverage in Longyerabyen, Barentsburg, parts of the Isfjord area, Svea and Ny-Ålesund.
 Outside these areas it may be diffi cult to achieve coverage.

 The Norwegian currency are used throughout Svalbard,including the Russian settlements.
 The most common credit cards are accepted at most of the accommodations, tour operators and in the shops.
 You will also find a cashpoint close to the bank in Longyearbyen

 Despite Svalbard being so close to the North Pole, the archipelago has a relatively mild climate compared to areas at the same latitude.
 In Longyearbyen, the sun remains above the horizon at midnight and temperature only drops slightly during the night.
 In general temperatures in the Arctic vary from 5 to 15 °C (June to September).

 A single supplement is available upon request.

-It is highly recommended that you purchase separate travel insurance.
+It is mandatory that you purchase separate travel insurance for this trip.